Multitriangulations on the half-cylinder: Introduction

 \Cref{fig:univ-cover} is an example of a $2$-triangulation on the half-cylinder with $3$ marked points.

-In this paper, our main result is the following. \begin{theorem} The flip graph of $2$-triangulations on the half-cylinder with $n$ marked points is regular.
+Our main result is the following. \begin{theorem} The flip graph of $2$-triangulations on $\calCn$, the half-cylinder with $n$ marked points, is regular.
 Equivalently, the associated simplicial complex $\Delta_{\calCn,2}$ is pure and a weak pseudomanifold. \end{theorem}